Zeioth/dooku.nvim/README.md

 # dooku.nvim
-Generate and open your code documentation inside NeoVim.
+Generate and open your HTML code documentation inside Neovim.

 ## Should I use doge or dooku?
 Their purpose is quite different: